 College is expensive and many families need help paying for it.
-If you would like to be considered for financial aid next year, the first step is filing the 2016-17 Free Application for Financial Aid (FAFSA).
+For financial aid consideration next year, the first step is filing the 2016-17 Free Application for Financial Aid (FAFSA).
 The FAFSA is the application for federal scholarships, grants, work-study opportunities and loans.
-It is also used by many schools and state programs to determine eligibility for their financial aid programs.
+Many schools and state programs also use it to determine eligibility for their financial aid programs.
 Have a FAFSA question?
 Let’s take a look at some of the most common questions and answers.

 You should always file in time to meet your earliest deadline.
 Since that deadline will often be set by your school, check your college’s financial aid website for information.
 As a general rule, file as soon after January 1 as possible.
 Most employers, banks and financial institutions send the income information needed for tax returns by the end of January, but if your school has an earlier deadline, you and your parents (if you are financially dependent) can estimate income to be sure the form is turned in on time.
 The FAFSA is located at FAFSA.ed.gov.

-If you are under 24, have been claimed on your parents’ income tax return in any of past three years, and are not in the military or married, you may be considered financially dependent and may need to include your parents’ information.
-If your parents are divorced or separated, check the FAFSA directions to determine which parent’s information should be included.
+If you are under 24, your parents claimed you on their income tax return in any of past three years, and not in the military or married, you may be considered financially dependent and may need to include your parents’ information.
+If your parents are divorced or separated, check the FAFSA directions to determine which parent’s information to include.
 Please note: students entering graduate school are automatically considered financially independent.

-Before you file the FAFSA, both you and your parents, if applicable, will be required to obtain a Federal Student Aid (FSA) ID this year, which replaces the PIN.
+Before you file the FAFSA, both you and your parents, if applicable, must obtain a Federal Student Aid (FSA) ID this year, which replaces the PIN.
 The FSA ID is more secure since it includes a username and password instead of just an ID number.
 It provides access to the FAFSA and all federal aid information.
 You can obtain an FSA ID at here before you file the FAFSA.

 If you are applying to college for the first time, considering a transfer, or moving on to graduate school, you can send the FAFSA to multiple schools.
-You will not be considered for aid until you have applied and been accepted.
+You are not considered for aid until you apply and the program accepts you.
 Your state grant program may also require the FAFSA and a list of state grant codes.
-Their application deadlines are listed on the first page of the FAFSA overview.
+The first page of the FAFSA overview lists their application deadlines.
 As with school deadlines, be sure to file early enough to meet your state grant deadline.

 If this is your first FAFSA, you will complete a blank form.
 Although they are available in paper form if needed, most students and parents file electronically.
 The online FAFSA offers help features to guide applicants and electronic submission is faster.
 If you have filed a FAFSA before, you can use the renewal FAFSA process.
 After entering your FSA ID, your information will auto-fill if you have filed a FAFSA before, allowing you to update items which have changed.